 Short Answer: Indian religious beliefs are very diverse and very old.
 It is a mistake to assume that all are based on myth or superstition, or that all worship the cow, for example.
 It would be equally incorrect to claim that God sent Muhammad, peace be upon him, only to the Arabs.
 Muhammad is in fact the only prophet who claimed to be sent to all of mankind.

 Indian religious beliefs are very diverse and very old.
 It is a mistake to assume that all are based on myth or superstition, or that all worship the cow, for example.

 It would be equally incorrect to claim that God sent Muhammad, peace be upon him, only to the Arabs.
 Muhammad is in fact the only prophet who claimed to be sent to all of mankind.

 When we consider the time and place in which Muhammad lived (peace and blessings be upon him), it is really quite amazing.

-In all his 63 years on this earth, Muhammad never travelled outside of the Arabian peninsula.
+In all his 63 years on this earth, Muhammad never traveled outside of the Arabian peninsula.

-Travel in those time was not easy compared to today.
-The distance we can travel in a day on an airplane today, would have been unthinkable back then.
+Travel at that time was not easy compared to today.
+The distance we can travel in a day on an airplane today would have been unthinkable back then.